jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {String} default "localhost";

-Defines the IP address, on which HTTP or HTTPS server of JXcore Messaging backend will be running.
+Defines the IP address, on which HTTP or HTTPS server of JXM.io backend will be running.
 By default it's "localhost", but you may also use any other valid IP address, like "192.168.1.11" or any other.

 Clients will use this value to connect to the server, so the IP address should be always accessible for them.
-For example, you should avoid situations in which JXcore Messaging server is configured for IP set to "localhost" or "127.0.0.1", but clients are connecting from remote machines using server's public address.
+For example, you should avoid situations in which JXM.io server is configured for IP set to "localhost" or "127.0.0.1", but clients are connecting from remote machines using server's public address.
 Although this might work, and clients might connect it but this process may generate errors.
 For example some browsers may fail to use WebSockets and will try to switch to older HTTP protocols.